 First, its location.
 Green Spring – both the mansion house and the surrounding plantation – sat approximately five miles west of the 1700s capital of Williamsburg, and a few miles north of Williamsburg’s predecessor, Jamestown, the first English colonial capital in North America.
 Today, Green Spring’s foundations lie beneath topsoil on property owned by the National Park Service.
 There’s little to see except the spring (yes, it’s green with moss), which still produces clear running water.
 The local Native Americans imbibed from this water source prior to European colonization.

 After King Charles I appointed William Berkeley (pronounced “Barkeley”) as royal governor of Virginia in 1641, he arrived in the colony and took possession of the Green Spring property, turning it into a place of public and social distinction.
-While the mansion itself was impressive (see this video animation) and sat on a high natural terrace facing the capital of Jamestown, Berkeley also sought to create pleasure gardens for his guests to the rear of the mansion.
+While the mansion itself was impressive (see this video animation of the architectural evolution of Green Spring) and sat on a high natural terrace facing the capital of Jamestown, Berkeley also sought to create pleasure gardens for his guests to the rear of the mansion.

 To this day, two grassy berms still rise from the land behind where the mansion stood – areas from which the governor’s guests could enjoy entertainments and spectacles.
 A cavity over top the overgrown eastern berm is all that remains of Green Spring’s icehouse, a luxury of the time.